13 Best Artworks of the MoMa New York

 How to view the MoMa collection floor by floor

 The MoMa collection is divided into six floors.
-Below, you have the information of each of the floors, but I anticipate that floors 2, 3, 4 and 5 house most of the collection.
+Below, you have the information for each of the floors, but let me tell you that floors 2, 3, 4 and 5 house most of the collection.

 - The second floor is used as a hall and is where the reception, ticket offices, restaurant, store, sculpture garden... are located.